shellrider-games/Starfarer/README.md

 - If it comes to combat, power up your weapons and shields, if you have any!
 Space combat isn't like _Star Wars_; it's a slow, methodical affair, as the weapons take some time to power up before they can fire.

 - If you don't have any weapons, or you just don't want to fight, click Flee.
 (Enjoy the ease of your escape; this will get harder as the game develops!)

+## Contributing

+Starfarer is open-source (obviously).
+Contributions are welcome!
+The game is written entirely in [MiniScript](https://miniscript.org) for Mini Micro.
+Join the MiniScript discord (link at the bottom of the MiniScript home page), and use the #starfarer channel to discuss how you can help.